sbt/sbt-native-packager/src/sphinx/recipes/umask.rst

    bashScriptExtraDefines += "umask 077"

-This line will be added just before the application will be executed by the start script and therefore the application process will also inhert this umask.
+This line will be added just before the application will be executed by the start script and therefore the application process will also inherit this umask.
 For more information take a look at the :ref:`according documentation<bash-script-defines>`.

 .. hint:: When using :ref:`Docker<docker-plugin>` this is the only reliable way `right now <https://github.com/moby/moby/issues/19189>`_ to set the umask for the process.
 Docker `will ignore <https://stackoverflow.com/a/46900270/810109>`_ any umask set in e.g. `/etc/login.defs` (or other config files) within a docker image.